ziyoung/better-wilcom-docs/wilcom-docs/Modifying/functions/Digitizing_manual_stitches.md

 ## To digitize individual stitches...

-1Click the Manual or Triple Manual icon.
+1. Click the Manual or Triple Manual icon.

-2Click to mark the start of the stitch and again to mark its end.
+2. Click to mark the start of the stitch and again to mark its end.

 The end-point becomes the beginning of the next stitch.

-3Continue marking stitch points until the manual stitch object is complete.
+3. Continue marking stitch points until the manual stitch object is complete.

 ![functions00078.png](assets/functions00078.png)